abuuzayr/sp-friends-api/README.md

 - These two email addresses are already friends.
 - There are more than two email addresses provided.
 - One of the email addresses has blocked the other from connecting as friends.
-- Invalid JSON body sent.
+- Invalid JSON body sent

 ### 3. `/friends/:id`